Head of Department: Mr Banin

 We follow the new AQA GCSE specification:

-Year 9: Topic 1 - Geographical Skills; Topic 2 - Tectonic Hazards; Topic 3 - A city in a Low Income Country (LIC); Topic 4 - Rivers; Topic 5 - Coasts
+Year 9: Topic 1 – The Economic Future of the UK; Topic 2 - Tectonic Hazards; Topic 3 - A city in a Low Income Country (LIC) – Rio de Janeiro; Topic 4 - Rivers; Topic 5 – Geographical Skills

 As with Key Stage 3, the students who choose Geography for GCSE, and we have historically been one of the most popular options subjects, have the opportunity to conduct fieldwork outside of school in each year.
-The current Year 9 students visit Stratford-upon-Avon in September to explore the impacts of tourism in that locality, as well as getting to do a 'trial run' of GCSE fieldwork skills.
-We are currently planning new fieldwork opportunities for Years 10 and 11.
-There is a requirement to do at least two visits as part of the new GCSE.
-Year 11 visited the London 2012 Olympic site in October to support their learning about regeneration and improving urban areas.
+The current year 9 students visit Stratford-upon-Avon in May to explore the impacts of tourism in that locality, as well as getting to do a 'trial run' of GCSE fieldwork skills.
+Year 10 complete a trip to Worthing and Littlehampton on the south coast to look at coastal processes and coastal management.
+Year 11 complete urban fieldwork in London, comparing two very different areas: the King’s Road in Chelsea and the Shepherd’s Bush Market area.

 Key Stage 5